SAP/openui5-docs/docs/App_or_Control_Looks_Odd_c34413d.md

 ### Root Cause

-This can happen for one of the following reasons:

 -   An HTML file is missing the `DOCTYPE` specification \(this leads, for example, to exceptionally high table headers\)

 -   Custom styles aren't working properly